 The man once known as The Hammer for his leadership style among House Republicans could now find himself in prison.
 Former House Majority Leader Tom DeLay was convicted of conspiracy and money laundering by a Texas jury last night.
 Matt Largey of member station KUT in Austin reports.

-Former Representative TOM DELAY (Republican, Texas): I still maintain that I am innocent, that the criminalization of politics undermines our very system, and I'm very disappointed in the outcome.
+TOM DELAY: I still maintain that I am innocent, that the criminalization of politics undermines our very system, and I'm very disappointed in the outcome.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.